 - Both Catholic Heritage Curricula and Seton Home Study School have an extensive range of academically thorough, systematic curricula for all subject areas.

-If you know any other amazing homeschooling guides that I’ve missed, please feel free to add them to the comments below––will be much appreciated!
+If you know any other amazing homeschooling guides and approaches, please feel free to add them to the comments below––will be much appreciated!